Student Matinees

 Student Matinee:

-May 15 & 22 at 10:30AM
+Thursday, May 22 at 10:30AM

 An absorbing and open-hearted comedy about new beginnings, NY Times Critic’s Pick, Primary Trust explores the inner and outer lives of Kenneth, a dedicated loner with a passion for drinking Mai Tais on weeknights.
 When he begins to face a world he’s long avoided, will he have the courage to embrace a new start in life?